Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Alternatively, you can also experience the crystal clear beauty of Fossil Creek via Fossil Creek Waterfall.
 These falls are located along the same river just downstream from Fossil Springs.

-The waterfall is not quite as big but it is still absolutely beautiful.
+The waterfall is not quite as big, but it is still absolutely beautiful.
 There are even places to cliff jump and play on rope swings.
-And the best part is that the hike is only an easy 2-mile roundtrip trail.
+And the best part is that the hike is only an easy 2-mile round-trip trail.

-Best places to eat in Strawberry, Arizona
+Best Places to Eat in Strawberry, Arizona

 For such a small town, Strawberry-Pine is quite the foodie destination!